tum-ens/mathprog-energy-models/README.md

 The standalone solver `glpsol` from the GNU Linear Programming Toolkit (GLPK).

+### WebApp

+For trying out these models, there is an in-browser [WebApp](http://www3.nd.edu/~jeff/mathprog/) for MathProg maintained by [Jeffrey Kantor](http://energy.nd.edu/faculty/jeffrey-kantor/).

+### Windows

+Binary builds for Windows are available through the [WinGLPK](https://sourceforge.net/projects/winglpk/).
+Just extract the contents of the ZIP file to a convenient location, e.g. `C:\GLPK`.

-### Linux
+### Linux packages

 Most distributions offer GLPK as a ready-made packages.
 If unsure, please consult your distribution's package index.
-On Debian, Debian-based (e.g. Ubuntu) distributions, this will work:
+On Debian or Debian-based (e.g. Ubuntu) distributions, executing the following command on the terminal (excluding the `$ `):

-    sudo apt-get install glpk-utils
+    $ sudo apt-get install glpk-utils

 Note that package maintainers could potentially lag behind new versions up to several releases.
+To check which version you have installed, you can use:

+    $ glpsol --version

+### Building from source

 If you want the most recent version, you might consider downloading the source code from the [project homepage](https://www.gnu.org/software/glpk/) and build the solver from source by following the instructions in the accompanying `INSTALL` file.
-Typically, this boils down to the following steps:
+Typically, this boils down to the following steps, where `X-Y` must be replaced by the version number, e.g. `4-60`:

     $ tar -xzvf glpk-X-Y.tar.gz
     $ cd glpk-X-Y